christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 The CiviCRM Profile Sync plugin also provides a number of custom ACF Fields for use in front-end ACFE Forms which you will see as choices in the "Field Type" dropdown when you add a new ACF Field to a Field Group.
 These are grouped under "CiviCRM ACFE Forms" and are:

+#### CiviCRM Country

+This Field auto-populates with the Countries in CiviCRM and returns the numeric ID of the CiviCRM Country for submission to CiviCRM.
+To use the Field in the Form, map it to "Country ID" in the "Address Actions" section of the CiviCRM Contact Action.

 #### CiviCRM State

 This Field auto-populates with the States/Provinces in CiviCRM and returns the numeric ID of the CiviCRM State/Province for submission to CiviCRM.
+To filter the list of States/Provinces by Country on the front-end, you will need to link to the CiviCRM Country Field, which must be in the same ACF Field Group.
 To use the Field in the Form, map it to "State/Province ID" in the "Address Actions" section of the CiviCRM Contact Action.

-#### CiviCRM Country
+#### CiviCRM County

-This Field auto-populates with the Countries in CiviCRM and returns the numeric ID of the CiviCRM Country for submission to CiviCRM.
-To use the Field in the Form, map it to "Country ID" in the "Address Actions" section of the CiviCRM Contact Action.
+This Field auto-populates with the Counties in CiviCRM and returns the numeric ID of the CiviCRM County for submission to CiviCRM.
+To filter the list of Counties by State/Province on the front-end, you will need to link to the CiviCRM State Field, which must be in the same ACF Field Group.
+To use the Field in the Form, map it to "County ID" in the "Address Actions" section of the CiviCRM Contact Action.

 ## The ACF Extended Form